Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 - Flowing Water

-- Locations and opportunity to overwinter
+- Locations and opportunities during winter

 How To Find A Good Catfishing Creek